liqd/adhocracy3/docs/glossary.rst

    DAG
-      A :abbr:`DAG (directed acyclic graph)` is a mathematical structure that is wellsuited to describe the structure of resources in the backend.
+      A :abbr:`DAG (directed acyclic graph)` is a mathematical structure that is well-suited to describe the structure of resources in the backend.
 It is also the model used for other software such as git.